 To be considered a full-time student, a student must carry a minimum of twelve semester hours per semester.
 A normal academic load is fifteen semester hours per semester, which allows a student to complete the required 120 semester hours in four years.
 Students are expected to complete their degrees within eight semesters.
 In order to remain enrolled beyond eight semesters, a student must petition for extended study.

 Each incoming student starts with an “undeclared” major and works closely with a new-student advisor.
-These advisors help students select courses, explore possible majors, start to connect skills and interests to potential career ideas, and develop an educational plan which includes extra curricular activities.
-An emphasis is placed on integrating academic and career components, intentionally planning courses and other college experiences with post graduation pursuits, and developing students’ abilities to communicate in a professional manner.
+These advisors help students select courses, explore possible majors, start to connect skills and interests to potential career ideas, and develop an educational plan which may include extracurricular activities.
 Students may declare a major at any time after their first term begins.
 Typically students will declare a major within the first year or two of college, and the sooner they decide on a major and take this important step, the better.
 Once a major has been declared, the student will be advised by a faculty member in that academic program.

 Faculty in the Center for Teaching and Learning (CTL) support students of all academic levels by offering one-on-one sessions, workshops (including regular WISE write-in workshops and various learning communities), and training in study and time management skills.
 The Center also offers programming for scholastic enrichment, as well as for-credit courses in writing, and academic literacy/reading for all students.
 CTL trains and hires writing/research tutors to guide their peers through the paper-writing process.
 CTL sponsors a student academic peer mentor program.
 Students who are conditionally admitted for academic reasons and those on academic probation are required to attend CTL sessions and improve their learning skills.

 Majors, minors, and courses available at Principia College are described in the Departmental Programs pages of this catalog.
 Students desiring to go beyond regular curricular offerings should consult the sections in this catalog on independent study and individualized majors.